jespergran98/withCafe/README.md

 Use locations.css from the index page as inspiration for the design of this section.

-Provide a new mapSection.css file, and update the locations.html
+Provide a new mapSection.css file, and update the locations.html.

+-

+Update the visual style of the markers to match the mapSection.css styling.
+Include the names of the cafés inside the markers. ("WITH" large on top written in font Bowlby One SC, "_ og kaffe" written smaller in font Skranji).
+Provide the updated files.